1998 Liberty Bowl

 The 1998 Liberty Bowl was a college football bowl game played on December 31, 1998, at Liberty Bowl Memorial Stadium in Memphis, Tennessee.
 The 40th edition of the Liberty Bowl, the game matched the BYU Cougars of the Western Athletic Conference (WAC) and the Tulane Green Wave of Conference USA (C-USA).
 The game was sponsored by the Axa Equitable Life Insurance Company and was branded as the AXA/Equitable Liberty Bowl.

 Tulane won the game, 41–27, to finish—along with the Tennessee Volunteers—as the only undefeated Division I-A teams for the 1998 NCAA Division I-A football season.

 Teams

 BYU

 After opening the season 2–3, BYU won seven consecutive games to earn a spot in the WAC Championship Game.
-In that contest, the Cougars lost to the Air Force 20–13.
+In that contest, the Cougars lost to Air Force 20–13.
 Prior to the championship game, the Cougars accepted a bid to play in the 40th Liberty Bowl.
 The appearance in the game marked BYU's first New Year's Eve bowl, and their first all-time appearance in the Liberty Bowl.
 In mid-December, BYU head coach LaVell Edwards announced that starting running back Ronney Jenkins and defensive back Heshimu Robertson would be suspended for the Liberty Bowl for violating the Brigham Young University Honor Code.